 What are your objectives?

 A one page A4 business plan will help you highlight the change you are aiming to create.
 This is your purpose, and should drive every decision on the branding.
-Your purpose is crucial to the brief.
+Your purpose is critical to the brief.

 How big are your ambitions?

 The bigger the ambition, the more time and consideration has to be spent on a brand.
-Creating a brand for a local business is more straight forward than creating a brand for a business that wants to start local but then grow into 57 cities across the world.
+Creating a brand for a local business is more straight forward than creating a brand for a business that wants to start local but then grow into 57 communities across the world.
 The designer will need to know these ambitions to be able to commit the right time to it, and price the project accordingly.

 What is your budget: what are you willing to spend?

 Think carefully about how much you are willing to invest before speaking to a designer.
 We ask clients their budget to see if we are the right fit and understand how much time and effort we can give a project.
 If your budget is too low for your ambitions, then the designer should tell you, as the outcome will not do your ambitions justice.
 In a dream world, as designers, we would spend 4 months solid on a project; however, we know this isn’t realistic so we ask what is realistic per client; and work out what is achievable within that.
 Again, if a studio is registered with a national body they will be committed to benchmarking charge out rates within the standards of the rest of the industry.

 Good design is expensive, bad design costs a fortune.

 For a business-consumer business, brand is everything.
 You should look to spend around 15-20% of your start up budget.
 The process will take time and emotional energy, so it is important to invest the right amount, with a studio you trust, that can get right the first time.
 If you use an off the shelf branding or processes for an organisation that has big ambitions, I can guarantee it will have to be done again, costing more money and more time.
 For a business-business brand, we recommend 10-15% of your budget.

 What are your timescales?